gmarino2048/EECS-338-Final-Project/README.md

 So far on the project I have implemented the bubblesort.c algorithm, the mergesort.c algorithm, and the swap method of quicksort.c.
 Additionally I have wrote the randomArray() method of the main.c file, and commented on the main.c file.
 Between this submission and the submission for the final project, I plan on completing the mergesort.c algorithm as well as data analysis of the main.c file's output.

 #### Guy Marino

+I primarily worked on the report for the beta, as I was able to implement the merge and bubble sort sections as well as work on the main section and create all of the images used in the report.
+I also worked on the quicksort.c file rudimentarily and created the makefile to generate the executable file for this report.

+Moving forward, I will bring multithreading into quicksort and bubble sort, as it is not currently supported.
+I am also going to attempt to make 3D plots of the data in python, if time permits.